A dictionary of bankruptcy terms

 chapter 11- The chapter of the Bankruptcy Code providing (generally) for reorganization, usually involving a corporation or partnership.
 A chapter 11 debtor usually proposes a plan of reorganization to keep its business alive and pay creditors over time.
 People in business or individuals can also seek relief in chapter 11.
 A recent amendment to chapter 11 provides a special set of procedures for small business debtors (but not individuals).

 chapter 12- The chapter of the Bankruptcy Code providing for adjustment of debts of a "family farmer," or a "family fisherman" as those terms are defined in the Bankruptcy Code.

 chapter 13 - The chapter of the Bankruptcy Code providing for adjustment of debts of an individual with regular income.
 (Chapter 13 allows a debtor to keep property and pay debts over time, usually three to five years.)

-chapter 15 - The chapter of the Bankruptcy Code dealing with cases of cross-border insolvency.
+chapter 15 - The chapter of the Bankruptcy Code dealing with cases of cross-border or international insolvency.

 Claim - A creditor's assertion of a right to payment from the debtor or the debtor's property.

-Confirmation- Bankruptcy judges's approval of a plan of reorganization or liquidation in chapter 11, or payment plan in chapter 12 or 13.
+Confirmation- Bankruptcy judge's approval of a plan of reorganization or liquidation in chapter 11, or payment plan in chapter 12 or 13.

 consumer debtor - A debtor whose debts are primarily consumer debts.